javolo/octet/octet/src/examples/AssignmentOne/README.md

 ## 9.1 Border removal
 When the background image was set still around had the white border Andy set to delimiter the movement of the invaders in the original game.
-Playing with the different parameters of the sprite init method, finally I discovered that the last two (widht and height) and setting them accordingly to 0, removed the white background but set the walls of the game.
+Playing with the different parameters of the sprite init method, finally I discovered that the last two (widht and height) and setting them accordingly to 0, removed the white background but keeping the walls of the game.